 Adeleke started the season with Napoli in Italy’s Serie A, but played only three games, totalling 30 points and 27 rebounds.

 Ager is also in Spain, in the ACB (first division) with Cajasol Sevilla.
-Unfortunately, his statline there this season is unnervingly similar to his NBA statlines of the last three seasons; that is to say, he's struggling mightily.
-In eight games, Ager is averaging 2.4 points, 1.3 rebounds and 0.3 assists, shooting 22% from the field, 20% from three point range and 67% from the line.
-He has gone scoreless four times in those eight outings, has fouled in seven of them, and has played in only about half of the team's games.
-Cajasol are having a decent season, ranked 6th overall in the ACB with an 8-6 record, but they're doing so with a 7 man rotation.
-They could use Ager's help, particularly now that Domen Lorbek has left.
-But they're not getting it.
-It also won't help that Cajasol just made a big move in acquiring Ivan Radenovic, who, despite not playing Ager's position, gobbles up some of his available minutes.
+Unfortunately, his stat line there this season is unnervingly similar to his NBA stat lines of the last three seasons; that is to say, he’s still struggling.
+In eight games, Ager is averaging 2.4 points, 1.3 rebounds and 0.3 assists, shooting 22% from the field, 20% from three-point range and 67% from the line.
+He has gone scoreless four times in those eight outings, has fouled in seven of them, and has played in only about half of the team’s games.
+Cajasol are having a decent season, ranked sixth overall in the ACB with an 8-6 record, but they’re doing so with a seven-man rotation.
+They could use Ager’s help, particularly now that Domen Lorbek has left.
+But they’re not getting it.
+It also won’t help that Cajasol just made a big move in acquiring Ivan Radenovic, who, despite not playing Ager’s position, gobbles up some of his available minutes.

 EDIT – Estudiantes signed Chris Lofton today, another specialist shooter.

 In keeping with the theme in this post, Akindele WAS in Spain, and is not any more.
 Akindele signed with Xacobeo BluSens Obradoiro in the ACB in the summer, but he never played for the team after failing his physical due to a meniscus injury.
 He has not signed elsewhere since.
 Xacobeo replaced him with Mike Higgins, who is 43 years old in two months time, yet who is apparently more able to play that Deji is right now.
 Tough break, but he’ll be fine.